callstack/react-native-testing-library/website/docs/Queries.md

 `expanded`: You can filter elements by their expanded state (coming either from `aria-expanded` prop or `accessbilityState.expanded` prop).
 The possible values are `true` or `false`.
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `expanded` state.

-`value`: Filter elements by their accessibility, available value entries include numeric `min`, `max` & `now`, as well as string or regex `text` key.
-See React Native [accessibilityValue](https://reactnative.dev/docs/accessibility#accessibilityvalue) docs to learn more about this prop.
+`value`: Filter elements by their accessibility value, based on either `aria-valuemin`, `aria-valuemax`, `aria-valuenow`, `aria-valuetext` or accessibilityValue props.
+Accessiblity value conceptually consist of numeric `min`, `max` and `now` values, as well as string `text` value.
+See React Native [accessibilityValue](https://reactnative.dev/docs/accessibility#accessibilityvalue) docs to learn more about the accessibility value.

 ### `ByText`